EindreistigerMcM/skript-velocity/README.md

 - left, right, forward, backward
 - away from, towards

-For now this Plugin is only available for 1.21.1.
-In Future it will support all versions above 1.21.1.
+This Plugin supports all 1.21.x version.

 ### Example